 If a close relative of yours died because of the negligence or recklessness of another person, you may have a viable wrongful death claim.
-However, not every family member is entitled to file a wrongful death suit, so discussing your legal options with Wellington wrongful death lawyers may provide you with insight into your legal standing to bring a claim.
+However, not every family member is entitled to file a wrongful death suit, so discussing your legal options with a Wellington wrongful death lawyer from Kogan & DiSalvo may provide you with insight into your legal standing to bring a claim.

 Each state’s laws deal with the ability to file a wrongful death suit differently.
 Many states provide a hierarchy of family members who are able to file a wrongful death lawsuit.
 Other states set out a group of people with the right to file a suit, and the first person to file has the obligation of maintaining the lawsuit on behalf of the other family members.